 POWER UP

-When the power is turned on with the main power switch on the back of the machine a needle positioning cycle is made.
-Before turning the power on check that there is nothing in the way of the needle.
+When the power is turned on with the main power switch on the back of the machine, a needle positioning cycle is made.
+Before turning on the power check that there is nothing in the way of the needle.